Active Release Technique (ART)

 If the patient doesn’t fully respond to conservative treatments like ART, Performance Rehabilitation & Regenerative Medicine also offers more aggressive procedures like Stem Cell Therapy, Platelet Rich Plasma Therapy or Tenex Health TX™.

-For more information please feel free to contact one of our Patient Care Coordinators today at 908-754-1960 to make an appointment or you may contact us online.
+For more information please feel free to contact one of our Patient Care Coordinators today at 908-754-1960 to make an appointment or you may book an appointment online.